Abstract art:uses

 diverse, and reflected the social and intellectual preoccupations in all

 areas of Western culture at that time.
-Abstract

 art, nonfigurative art, nonobjective art, and nonrepresentational art